SERIES INTRO: Soul-Nourishing Practices in a Soul-Deadening World

 Kurt’s response was, “My deep gladness is Jesus.
 The entertainment industry is no different than any other place with lonely people searching for gladness.”

 The idea of finding “deep gladness” in Hollywood really resonated with me, especially as I contemplated what a “soul-deadening” place Hollywood can be for many industry insiders.
 So in my interview, I told Emmy, “We’ve found that the spirituality taught by Jesus is an ideal starting place for guiding industry professionals on a soul-nourishing spiritual journey.”

 That language resonated with Emmy readers as well, and soon opened doors all over Hollywood.
 Now it leads to this new series entitled, “Soul-nourishing Practices for a Soul-deadening world: Finding the Voice of Your Own Gladness in Hollywood and Beyond.”

-Tomorrow, we’ll officially launch the series, but today I thought you might want to read the original Emmy article.
+We officially launched the series earlier, but today I thought you might want to read the original Emmy article.
 (I couldn’t figure out how to post it directly, so you’ll have to download the article as a pdf.)
 Enjoy!